-All too often, other’s perception of us can make or break our opportunities, adoption of our ideas, our futures.
+All too often, others’ perceptions of us can make or break our opportunities, adoption of our ideas, our futures.
 Perceptions of us result from the direct and indirect experiences others have had with us.
-Yes, opinions about us can become viral in an organization where assumptions are made about us by people we have never actively engaged or even communicated.
-Knowing perceptions of us are not always within our control.
+So, yes, opinions about us can become viral in an organization where assumptions are made about us by people we have never actively engaged or even communicated with.
+But unfortunately, others’ perceptions of you are not always within our control.

 One, abdicate perceptions about us to others.

 Two, take control of how others perceive us and work to manage those perceptions.

 If you choose option two above, how do you better manage how others perceive you?

 - Learn the truth about how you are perceived – This research will take a little time and may be painful, but it is the essential first step to managing these perceptions.

 - Learn who – This may not always be possible, but worth the effort.
 Knowing who has good and bad perceptions about you will help you identify how to manage the negative attitudes more effectively.

 - Become very introspective – Now is the time to be brutally honest.
 This honesty begins with an autopsy of how and why these perceptions exist, both good and bad.
 What actions, reactions, behaviors, or associations may have created these opinions?
 Journalling these causes and effects will help identify what you need to do and how you want to be known in the organization.